 Investors should contact a tax advisor regarding the suitability of tax-exempt investments in their portfolio.
 If sold prior to maturity, municipal securities are subject to gain/losses based on the level of interest rates, market conditions and the credit quality of the issuer.
 Income may be subject to the alternative minimum tax (AMT) and/or state and local taxes, based on the state of residence.
 Income from municipal bonds held by a portfolio could be declared taxable because of unfavorable changes in tax laws, adverse interpretations by the Internal Revenue Service or state tax authorities, or noncompliant conduct of a bond issuer.
 It is important to review your investment objectives, risk tolerance and liquidity needs before choosing an investment style or manager.

-This information represents the opinion of Nuveen, LLC and its affiliates and is not intended to be a forecast of future events and or guarantee of any future result.
+This information represents the opinion of Nuveen, LLC and its investment specialists and is not intended to be a forecast of future events and or guarantee of any future result.
 Information was obtained from third party sources which we believe to be reliable but are not guaranteed as to their accuracy or completeness.
 There is no assurance that an investment will provide positive performance over any period of time.